arjpeg/helix/readme.md

 # The Helix Programming Language
---
-Helix is a high-level programming language designed to be fast, expressive, and easy to use.
+Helix - a high-level programming language designed to be fast, expressive, and easy to use.
 It is written in Rust, a systems programming language that provides both speed and memory safety.
-This means that Helix programs can be written quickly and run efficiently on modern hardware.

 ### Features
 - Simple syntax and semantics